 - Identifying media of artwork

-Note: This course may not meet all four-year college admissions requirement for Fine/Visual/Performing Arts.
-Please check with the University or College that you are interested in attending.
+Note: This course may not meet all four-year college admissions requirements for Fine/Visual/Performing Arts.
+Please check with the university or college that you are interested in attending.